 We are unique.
 A treatment that works for me may not work best for you.

 Each of the above-mentioned techniques or treatment methods can work amazingly for me, yet not quite well for you.
 I remember every time I foam rolled, the spasms intensified, yet the tennis ball massage against the wall provided instant relief.
 I am sure you have experienced the same by now!
-We just have to accept and respect the fact that our bodies 🙂
+We just have to accept and respect the fact that our bodies respond differently to treatments 🙂

 The power of our habits.

-Have you been spending your time and money on physio clinics, yet sitting for longer hours with a bad posture/sitting for longer hours in general for long periods of time with no breaks?
-Then I encourage you to work on restoring your posture as you are treating the Piriformis syndrome, because that is the root cause of hip imbalances.
+Have you been spending your time and money on physio clinics, yet sitting for long hours with a bad posture/sitting for long hours in general for long periods of time with no breaks?
+Then I encourage you to work on restoring your posture as you are treating the Piriformis syndrome because that is the root cause of hip imbalances.

-Now before I jump into my list of do and don’ts:
+Now before I jump into my list of do’s and don’ts:

 If you are on a treatment now that is helping you, then definitely stay consistent with it.
 Always do what works best for you and what your body want.
 If you want to try different methods, always consult with your physician first.